Updated: October, 2018

 Insider tip: While it may be hard to get all stakeholders to read the RFP responses cover-to-cover, in addition to the technical sections most pertinent to them, make sure all stakeholders read the cover letter and executive summary, which is where most vendor differentiators will be laid out altogether.

 These five steps in the process for a successful Healthcare IT RFP have been implemented again and again at Influence Health.
-If you are interested in kicking off an RFP at your organization, we’ve built a sample RFP base to help you be prepared and expedite the process.
+If you are interested in kicking off an RFP at your organization, we’ve built some sample RFPs base to help you be prepared and expedite the process.
 Our sample RFPs cover the following topics:

-Request a sample RFP here, and one our team members will follow up to make sure you get everything you need and answer any questions you may have about the best ways to get things kicked off.
+Request a sample RFP here and one of our team members will follow up to make sure you get everything you need and answer any questions you may have about the best ways to get things kicked off.